k0T0z/gsoc24-blog/_posts/2024-05-27-google-summer-of-code-2024-week-1-2-3-4-and-5-final-final-exams.markdown

 ## Graph Lifecycle

-I am gonna explain more about this approach just for future contributors who will take on this project and hopefully, I am mentoring them.
+I’d like to elaborate on this approach for the benefit of future contributors who may take on this project—hopefully, I will have the opportunity to mentor them.

-First of all, the game developer will load a resource into the Visual Shader Editor.
-The game developer will have the choice between Backgrounds and Sprites.
-Currently, let's keep it simple and focus of Backgrounds.
-The game developer can now match the loaded resource using a ``Match Image`` button that will be created.
+First, the game developer will load a resource into the Visual Shader Editor, choosing between backgrounds and sprites.
+For now, let’s keep it simple and focus on backgrounds.
+Once the resource is loaded, the game developer can click a "Match Image" button that will be created.

-The AI Agent take over and start generating the graph and matching the best parameters according to the resource image loaded until it converge.
+At this point, the AI agent takes over, generating the graph and optimizing the parameters based on the loaded resource image until it converges.

-At this point, the compiler will take over and writes a resource ID to the generated shader from this graph.
+After the AI agent completes its work, the compiler will write a resource ID to the generated shader based on this graph.

-This is how the graph editor and the graph will be used while developing a game.
-The thing is that if I want to make a volcano surface for example, I will only need a volcano background image and the AI Agent will take care of all other stuff.
+This is how the graph editor and the graph will be utilized during game development.
+For instance, if I want to create a volcano surface, I simply need to provide a volcano background image, and the AI agent will handle the rest.

 ## Godot's Role

-In order to implement an excellent approach for the Visual Shader, I decided to work in parallel on Godot's Visual Shader Editor to improve my implementations.
-See [#93791](https://github.com/godotengine/godot/pull/93791), [#93988](https://github.com/godotengine/godot/pull/93988), and [#93992](https://github.com/godotengine/godot/pull/93992).
+To develop an effective approach for the Visual Shader, I decided to work in parallel with Godot's Visual Shader Editor to enhance my implementations.
+You can refer to the following pull requests for more details: [#93791](https://github.com/godotengine/godot/pull/93791), [#93988](https://github.com/godotengine/godot/pull/93988), and [#93992](https://github.com/godotengine/godot/pull/93992).

 ## Debugging ENIGMA ``emake-tests`` inside VSCode

-I always wanted to run the debug session from vscode instead of doing it manually and here are the task and launch objects:
+I have always wanted to run the debug session directly from Visual Studio Code instead of doing it manually.
+Below are the task and launch configuration objects I created for this purpose:

 {% highlight json %}
 // task object: